“The presidency has made every man who occupied it, no matter how small, bigger than he was; and no matter how big, not big enough for its demands.”

 James Buchanan (1791-1868)

 Term (1857-1861) Vice President John C. Breckinridge (1857-1861)

 The 15th U.S. President, politician, and attorney was often called a “doughface,” meaning a Northerner with Southern sympathies.
 Buchanan’s efforts to maintain peace between the North and the South alienated both sides, and the Southern states declared their secession.
 His inability to impose peace on sharply divided partisans on the brink of the Civil War has led to his consistent ranking by historians as one of the worst Presidents.

 Term (1861-1865) Vice President(s) Hannibal Hamlin (1861-1865), Andrew Johnson (1865)

-Pioneer, attorney, and 16th U.S. President, he guided this country through the most devastating experience in its national history — the Civil War.
+Pioneer, attorney, and 16th U.S. President, he guided this country through the most devastating national experience- the Civil War.
 He was assassinated on April 14, 1865, and died the next day.
-He is considered by many historians to have been the greatest American president.
+Many historians consider him to have been the greatest American president.

 Andrew Johnson (1808-1875)

 The 17th U.S. President, following the assassination of President Abraham Lincoln, Johnson presided over the Reconstruction era in the four years after the American Civil War.
 His position favoring the white South came under heavy political attack, and his vetoes of civil rights bills embroiled him in a bitter dispute with Radical Republicans.
 He was impeached in 1868 but was acquitted by a single vote in the Senate.
 Historians commonly rank him as being among the worst U.S. presidents.